Postpartum Lochia: What to Expect With Normal Bleeding After Birth?

 What is lochia?

 Lochia is the medical word for postpartum bleeding.
-While this is a straightforward explanation, your body sheds more than simply blood.
+While this is a straightforward explanation, your body sheds more than just blood.
 The fluid is composed of mucus, blood, and leftover placental cells.
 It also contains sloughing of the uterine lining.
 Lochia mainly comes from the site at which the placenta detached from the uterine wall during birth.

 You should anticipate lochia to be thicker than your typical period, and it will most likely linger longer.
 And the good news is that whatever lochia you're feeling will eventually lighten in both flow and colour.
 This is a typical progression that implies you're progressing through the various lochia phases.